sidharthv96/blog/content/posts/selfemployment.md

 I did not have this issue as I had taken multiple cards when employed at Oracle.

-If you don't have a Credit history, get a credit card against your FD ASAP, a solid credit score and history will help a lot in the long term.
+If you don't have a credit history, get a credit card against your FD ASAP, a solid credit score and history will help a lot in the long term.

 ---